The Cairngorms Up-Close: Gallery

 Narthecium ossifragum

-Where and when encountered: Grantown-on-Spey on 9 July 2022
+Where and when encountered: Glenbeg on 9 July 2022

 About: Away from lowland England, bog asphodel can be found in many parts of Great Britain.
 The plant thrives in wet soils, is intolerant of heavy shade, and, while slightly toxic, may be significantly affected by grazing in the uplands.